 John Lee Kujaku Katana

-In Japan, the peacock is called Kujaku and is a symbol of the goddess of mercy, compassion and good heart, who should ensure health.
+The peacock is called Kujaku in Japan and is a symbol of the goddess of mercy, compassion and a kind heart, which is supposed to ensure health.

 - Shinogi-Zukuri blade style with Bo-Hi.

-- Sharp ground edge with built-in 1045 carbon steel hammer.
+- Sharply ground edge made of 1045 carbon steel.

 - Traditional Hineri Maki style black cotton handle wrap, lined with rye leather.

-- Tang attached to the handle with 2 bamboo needles (mekugi) (completely detachable).
+- Tang attached to the handle with 2 bamboo pins (soft) (fully detachable).

 - Decorative metal elements (tsuba, fuchi, menuki, kashira).

-- Covers (Kuroro style) made of wood, high gloss.
+- Sheath (Kuroro style) made of wood, high gloss.

 The John Lee Kujaku Katana comes in a decorative box